cac-t-u-s/cac-t-u-s.github.io/pages/seq.md

 layout: docpage
 ---

-# Sequencing oprerations: `seq`
+# Sequencing operations: `seq`

-The `seq` box simply eveluates all its outputs in a specific order (from left to right) and returns results on corresponding ouputs.
+The `seq` box simply evaluates all its outputs in a specific order (from left to right) and returns results on corresponding outputs.

-Add/remove inputs and ouputs using the `+`/ `-` buttons.
+Add/remove inputs and outputs using the `+`/ `-` buttons.

 <img src="seq_img/seq.png">